lcsrodriguez/headat-signals/README.md

-PhysioBank has adopted an unified and well-structured file format in order to store and organize records and signals.
-The entire format system description is freely available in an highly-documentated website (check Section **Resources**)
+PhysioBank has adopted a unified and well-structured file format in order to store and organize records and signals.
+The entire format system description is freely available in a highly-documented website (see [Resources](#resources))

-**HEADAT** is a light-weight, fully-operational Python library used for extracting, processing, converting and exporting signals and records data (under `.hea` and `.dat` format) within specified in-program format (DataFrames, Series, ...) or out-of-file on-disk or database files (see Section **Supported Export format** for more details)
+**HEADAT** is a light-weight, fully-operational Python library used for extracting, processing, converting and exporting signals and records data (under `.hea` and `.dat` format) within specified in-program format (DataFrames, Series, ...) or out-of-file on-disk or database files (see [Supported Export format](#list-of-in-memory-conversion-types) for more details)

 **HEADAT** has one goal : *make ECG-related signals processing **easier** and **funnier*** by :
 - embedding the core functions and datasets of WFDB/ECG signals within the Python data-science ecosystem : NumPy, SciPy, Bokeh, Scikit-Learn, TensorFlow, ...